b43NnUNF4vidFYFhpqaLWy2ANawtRbMtUXZY9Pf/jumpdf/README.md

 jumpdf <pdf_file1> <pdf_file2> ...
 ```

-Note that multiple instances can be opened at the same time.
+Note that multiple windows can be opened at the same time.

 ### Keybindings